smford/simple-web-app-101/README.md

-# A Simple Introduction to Writing a Simple Golang Application using DevOps principles.
+# A Simple Introduction to Writing a Simple Golang Application using DevOps Principles.

 Step by step instructions on creating a simple web app in golang, stored in git, that says "hello world", gets automatically tested and deployed in to the cloud for free, with distributed free logging.

-Let us assume that code can be written, the next step/problem is to ensure that code is of high quality, can actually run somewhere, be reliable and resilient,  whilst also being scalable.
-In the DevOps world this is called Building, Testing and Deploying, and the flow of code through the each of these steps is called the Pipeline.

-Luckily most of the Build, Test and Deploy problem can be solved using cloud technologies and gluing them together.
-The problem can be answered in many other different ways, with many different types of technologies, not all of which need to be cloud based.

 In this introduction I will step you through using some simple and free technologies that you can use to help understand the fundamentals of the process of getting code out to production using a common pipeline, with DevOps based methodologies.
 I have no particular allegiance to any technology, I use whatever tool works best in a given situation, I selected these technologies because it can all run in the cloud for free, and are relatively modern and popular technologies.